twplatformlabs/circleci-base-image/README.md

 - tool for accessing secrets (such as Vault, chamber, 1password, teller)
 - standard shell (bash, zsh)
 - multi-language support (locales)
-- common dependencies for installing packages (curl, wget, unzip, build-base)
+- common dependencies for installing packages (curl, wget, unzip, common build dependencies)

 The psk circleci-base-image is an example of such a common executor base.
 You will see the psk specific tools and configuration, but this can readily be adapted to any organizational requirements.